ciscoheat/vite-plugin-svelte-globalcss/README.md

+# Heads up: Deprecation notice

+**Importing the css/sass directly in a Svelte component will work almost just as well, except for a slowdown when hot reloading.
+Use this project as a way to understand the internals of Rollup, Vite and Sveltekit instead of actually using it.**

 # vite-plugin-svelte-globalcss

 A [Sveltekit](https://kit.svelte.dev/) plugin that enables you to include a global css/sass file in your Sveltekit project.
 Supports hot reloading.